 (This guide was adapted by the Baja-Haha Cruiser's Rally for their First-Timer's Guide to Mexico)

-This is Page 2 of our cruising guide and collection of tips for cruising Mexico in your own boat (see Mexico Cruising Guide
+This is Page 2 of our collection of tips for cruising Mexico in your own boat (see Tips for Cruising Mexico - Part 1

 and Mexico Maps for more info).
 These are things we learned en-route and wish we had known before we left.
 If you are

-planning a cruise to Mexico, I hope this speical page from our boat blog helps paint the picture of what you might find there.
+planning a cruise to Mexico, I hope this special page from our boat blog helps paint the picture of what you might find there.

 • Checking In Procedures: